kalanicook/paf514-website/_posts/2025-03-02-Codethrough.md

 categories: [R, regex, data analytics]
 ---

+Regular expressions (Regex) are a powerful tool for text manipulation and data cleaning, which are essential data analytics skills.
+In this code-through, we’ll dive into practical applications of Regex in R using real-world product review data.

 ## Introduction

-This code through will explore additional use cases of regular expressions within R by using the Amazon Fine Food Reviews dataset from Kaggle.
+This code-through will explore additional use cases of regular expressions within R by using the Amazon Fine Food Reviews dataset from Kaggle.

 You can find the direct link here: [Kaggle Dataset](https://www.kaggle.com/datasets/snap/amazon-fine-food-reviews/data)

-For a brief description of this dataset - it contains reviews of fine foods from Amazon.
-The dataset contains information on product/user information, ratings, and reviews.
+For a brief description of this dataset, it contains reviews of fine foods from Amazon.
+The dataset contains product/user information, ratings, and reviews.

 ## Learning Objectives

-Our goal for this CodeThrough is to filter the reviews to answer a couple of business questions and also clean the datasets.
+Our goal for this CodeThrough is to filter the reviews to answer a couple of business questions, and also clean the datasets.

 *Step 1: Load Amazon Review Dataset*